Assignment0

 We will be using SE mode for this assignment.
 This means that we need to pass value False as the full_system argument to our simulator.
 Here is the piece of code that creates a simulator object.

-simulator = Simulator(board=board, full_system=False)
+simulator = Simulator(board=board)

 The last action item is to tell gem5 to run the simulation.
 Make a call to run function from the simulator to do that.
 Here is the piece of code that calls this function.